emmas2210/Billiard/README.md

 ## Installation

-To install the package, you need to use the package manager pip.
+To install the package, run the appropriate command for your distribution as follows:
-Here is the command line :
 `pip install billiard_module`